 Getting To Mission San Juan Capistrano

 San Juan Capistrano’s train station is only a few blocks from the mission.
 The Amtrak Pacific Coastliner makes 8 daily stops at the station.
 This makes it possible to take this trip by train from just about anywhere in Southern California.

-Mission San Juan Capistrano is Open Daily: 8:30 a.m. – 5:00 p.m. and we recommend arriving early to enjoy the beautiful gardens in a peaceful setting.
-After 11:00 am on weekends and during the summer the mission gets busy.
-For a more relaxed visit in the late afternoon or early morning.
+Mission San Juan Capistrano is Open Daily: 8:30 a.m. – 5:00 p.m.
+We recommend arriving early to enjoy the beautiful gardens in a peaceful setting.
+After 11:00 am on weekends and during the summer, the mission gets busy for a more relaxed visit in the late afternoon or early morning.